Parsifal-M/backstage-opa-plugins/docs/opa-authz-react/introduction.md

 };
 ```

+## Example Demo Plugin(s)

+To help visualize how this library can be used, we have created a demo plugin that demonstrates how to use the `RequireOpaAuthz` component in the frontend, you can find the demo code [here](https://github.com/Parsifal-M/backstage-opa-plugins/blob/main/plugins/opa-frontend-demo/src/components/ExampleComponent/ExampleComponent.tsx).

 ## Join The Community

 This project is a part of the broader Backstage and Open Policy Agent ecosystems.
 Explore more about these communities: